Michael Woolson

 Michael Woolson is an American acting coach, author, director, and founder of the Michael Woolson Studio in Los Angeles, California.

 Coaching career

 After spending ten years as a working actor, Michael Woolson began his career as an acting coach in 1999 when he began teaching at the Larry Moss Studio.
 In 2001, Woolson built and founded the Michael Woolson Studio just outside Beverly Hills where he and his staff conduct classes, as well as produce and direct theatrical productions.
-He has become one of the most prominent and respected acting coaches in Los Angeles having worked with a number of Academy Award nominees and winners, including 2023 Golden Globe Winners, Austin Butler (“Elivs“) & Evan Peters (“Dahmer-Monster: The Jerffery Dahmer Story“).
-He is recognized for his unique ability to cultivate depth and authenticity from his students in an environment that is nurturing and inspiring.
+His students have included Academy Award nominees and winners, as well as 2023 Golden Globe winners Austin Butler and Evan Peters.

 Publications

-Michael has published two books on acting: The Work of an Actor, an in depth guide in which he details acting techniques, and Emotion on Demand: An Actor’s Workbook for Mastering Emotional Triggers, a workbook that guides actors through exercises to achieve greater emotional connectivity.
+Michael has published two books on acting: The Work of an Actor, a guide to acting techniques, and Emotion on Demand: An Actor’s Workbook for Mastering Emotional Triggers, a workbook that guides actors through exercises to achieve greater emotional connectivity.

 Clients

-Michael Woolson has coached several notable performers, from talented up-and-comers to award-winning actors.
-Some examples include the following:
+Notable performers coached by Woolson include: